Gill-man: The Creature Walks Among Us

 In The Creature Walks Among Us, after living for a short while in a Florida river, the Gill-man is found again, and after a vicious struggle is accidentally immolated.
 The Gill-man's injuries are so severe that his scales and gills have been burned away, forcing his captors to perform surgery on him to prevent suffocation.
 X-rays on the creature show that he has begun developing a land animal's lung structure, so a tracheotomy is performed, opening an air passage to the lungs, transforming the Gill-man into an air-breathing, nearly human animal.
 Dressing him in a suit made of sail cloth, the Gill-man is taken to a California estate, where he is imprisoned within an electric fence.
-Though they initially try to integrate the Gill-man into human society, one of its captors frames it for a murder.
+Though they initially try to integrate the Gill-man into human society, one of his captors frames him for a murder.
 The Gill-man escapes, kills the real murderer (although severely wounded by gun shots), and ultimately returns to an ocean he can no longer exist in.